Epi-Sim/EpiSim.jl/README.md

 A verification script is included to ensure the Docker image is working correctly.
 It builds the image, runs a test simulation using sample data, and checks for the expected output.

 To run the verification:

 ```bash
 ./verify_docker.sh
 ```

 ### Python Wrapper

-The project includes a Python wrapper.
+The project includes a comprehensive Python wrapper with advanced configuration management capabilities.
 To install its dependencies and run tests, navigate to the `python` directory:

 ```bash
 cd python